innocent-mbele/linux-projects/nginx-web-server/README.md

 ## Local Web Server Test

-Tested the Nginx web server locally using `curl` and confirmed that the default web page was being served successfully.
+Tested the Nginx web server locally using `curl` and confirmed that the web server was responding successfully.

 ![Local Web Page Test](screenshots/03-lnx-nginx-local-webpage-test.png)